Barancet/CapstoneProject/README.md

 10. Comments should be concise and should provide context to the current system’s implementation

 ### Framework and Language Specific Coding Standards
++ Don't alter with the current mongodb configuration
++ Notify the team when you are connected remotely to the server
++ Properly close your connection to lower load on the server
++ Use your specific user account when connected remotely to the server